When there’s food on the table there are many problems. When there’s no food on the table there is only one problem. – Proverb

 The cultural/historical component of moral foundations theory is largely the story developed by Tönnies, Durkheim, and Weber in their analyses of the transformation of European society from the middle ages to modernity.
 In brief: the historical and cross-cultural prevalence of Gemeinschaft suggests that this form of association is in some sense the human default – it is the form of social structure in which human evolution took place, and the context in which intuitive ethics became a part of the human mind.
 The great sociologists put forth many ideas about what drives the shift toward Gesellschaft, and a common theme is the weakening of social constraints upon individuals and the empowering of individuals to make their own choices.
 Wealth, mobility, technology, education, and cultural diversity – all of these factors weaken the historical interdependence of people within a longstanding community, and free individuals to construct lives for themselves guided by their own preferences.
 As that happens, the relative importance of the five foundations shifts.

-I believe this process happens gradually, and eventually reaches a tipping point in which the three-foundation morality begins to predominate within the culture.
+I believe this process happens gradually, and eventually reaches a tipping point in which the three-foundation morality begins to become the dominate mindset within a culture.
 The dawn of the progressive era marked the tipping point in America.
 At that point, or not long thereafter, people who are naturally predisposed to the six-foundation morality reacted to the “tipping” toward the left, and THAT created the yin/yang dichotomy of which Haidt now speaks.

 (1) Haidt, J., & Graham, J. (2009).
 Planet of the Durkheimians, Where Community, Authority, and Sacredness are Foundations of Morality.
 In J. Jost, A. C. Kay, & H. Thorisdottir (Eds.), Social and Psychological Bases of Ideology and System Justification.
 Available on the Publications page of the web site MoralFoundations.org